Tabletop Security Games + Cards

 Elevation of Privilege: the Threat Modeling Game

 Adam Shostack developed Elevation of Privilege as the easy way to get started threat modeling.
-You can buy a copy from our partner Agile Stationery, download a copy from the Github repo and there's a blog post with the announcement.
-There are two main presentations; my Black Hat talk "The easy way to get started threat modeling" covers some of why the game works.
-There’s a longer academic paper presented at 3GSE "Drawing Developers into Threat Modeling."
-There’s more, including privacy extensions, translations and online versions at the game resource page.
+You can buy a copy from Agile Stationery, download a copy from the Github repo.
+There are two main presentations; a Black Hat talk “The easy way to get started threat modeling” covers some of why the game works and an academic paper presented at 3GSE, “Drawing Developers into Threat Modeling.”
+Variants, extensions, translations and online versions are covered in the Elevation of Privilege page.

 Emergynt Risk